Summer Programs Frequently Asked Questions

 Middle School Programs

 In general, the guideline for homework for middle school is 60 minutes per night per course.
 Students enrolled in workshops and multi-class programs which meet for more than one period can expect a comparable amount of homework, based on how many hours their workshop or program meets during the day.
-Test Prep courses average 60-90 minutes of additional out of class work per week.
-Making good use of nightly Study Hours, daytime Study Halls, and Free Periods will enable students to complete their assignments and be prepared for class.
+Test Prep courses average 60-90 minutes of additional out of class work per week (including 30 minutes of daily Test Prep work leading up to each of the two practice tests).
+Making good use of nightly Study Hours and daytime Free Periods will enable students to complete their assignments and be prepared for class.

 High School Programs